 8. Eat|See|Hear Movie Nights

-Soak in the summer evenings with LA’s select outdoor movie, live music, and food truck event series.
+Soak in the summer evenings with LA’s select outdoor movies, live music, and food truck event series.
 It is totally free to attend!

 For a full schedule, more information, and tickets click here.